What makes us different

 The group acquired Lopota HPP in July 2017 as non operative HPP and immediately started to develop the project from very beginning.
 Recently the company obtained the construction permit and the construction begins in August 2018.
 In earlier 1960th Dzama HPP was used for energy providing to 10 villages of Kareli district, two car-tractor stations and partly Agara-sugar factory.

 The construction of the plant was finished in 1945.
-One horizontal axis units of 220 KW with “Francis” frontal type, ФТУ-2 hardware model turbine and C-148-6-8 model synchronic generator was installed in the power house, the net head was 22.5 m and the designed water discharge 1.25 m3/s, while the rated annual output was estimated to 1.4 GWh/yr.
+One horizontal axis units of 220 KW with “Francis” frontal type, ФТУ-2 hardware model turbine and C-148-6-8 model synchronic generator was installed in the power house, the net head was 22.5 m.

 The civil structures consist of the weir 26 m long with the side intake structure, the derivation channel, the forebay and penstock, with the flat gate and the trash rack.
 The intake structure has one weir gate (flushing sluice), one intake hole with the trash rack and one gate.
-The rubble masonry headrace channel is 1.7 km long, rectangular shape and designed discharge capacity of 1.25 m3/s.
+The rubble masonry headrace channel is 1.7 km long, rectangular shape.
 The channel ends at a forebay, which consists bottom/flushing outlet with gate, one trash rack and one intake gate to the penstock.
 The steel penstock have a diameter of 900 mm and a 62 m length.
 The powerhouse is in one level.
 Dimension 11 x 10.7, room height 4.74 m.
 There are 5 windows and one door in machinery hall.